The-HMI-Guy/Solidity-dapp-env/README.md

 ## To Do List

-- Create UI
-- Ability for user to connect wallet
-- Ability for user to mint an NFT
+- N/A - Project completed